blukatdevelopment/UnchainedWorldsOld/core_edition/keeper_info/magic_items.md

 ### Lycan's Woe
 A weapon of choice for werewolf hunters.
 This metal knuckle guard contains a springloaded silver spike.
 It requires an action to load.
 When you hit with an unarmed attack while wielding the Lycan's Woe, you may use your bonus action to inject the silver spike, dealing an additional 4d8 piercing damage.
 Silver spikes require 50gp to fashion.

-### Death's Bane (Very Rare)
+### Death's Bane
 A magical +1 sword.
 Killing a humanoid or beast with Death's bane will raise the creature back as an undead form of themself.
 They will retain the same memories as when they were alive, and will have control over themself.

-### Extending rod (Uncommon)
+### Extending rod
 This quarterstaff may extend to up to 15ft long, extending the normal attack range by 10ft.

-### Magic boomerang (Uncommon)
+### Magic boomerang
 This +1 thrown weapon deals a base damage of 1d4 bludgeoning damage and has finess.
 It can be thrown up to 60 feet, and always returns to the thrower's hand at the start of their next turn, provided there is a path for it to return.

 ### Hell Steel Weapon
-Extra 1d4 fire
+- Extra 1d4 fire

 ### Soul Steel Weapon
-Extra 1d4 necrotic
+- Extra 1d4 necrotic

 ### Ever ice Weapon
-Extra 1d4 cold
+- Extra 1d4 cold
-Breaks on a nat 1
+- Breaks on a nat 1

 ### Fey Oak Weapon
-Counts as magical weapon
+- Counts as magical weapon
-Breaks on a nat 1
+- Breaks on a nat 1

 ### Obsidian Weapon
-Crits on a 19
+- Crits on a 19
-Breaks on a nat 1
+- Breaks on a nat 1

 ### Black Steel Weapon
-Automatically crits
+- Automatically crits

 ### Giant Bone Weapon
-Confers +2 STR to wielder
+- Confers +2 STR to wielder
-Breaks on a nat 1
+- Breaks on a nat 1

 ### Chiton Weapon
-Covered in spines.
+- Covered in spines.
 Extra 1d4 piercing
-Breaks on a nat 1
+- Breaks on a nat 1

 ### Wild Crystal Weapon
 Three random 1st level spells.
 Can cast random spell with stamina die.

 ### Dragon Bone Weapon
-Counts as magical damage.
+- Counts as magical damage.
-Crits deal max damage.
+- Crits deal max damage.
-Breaks on a nat 1
+- Breaks on a nat 1

 ### Bear Hands
 A pair of gloves with long claws that can be used as +1 sickles.
 When both are wielded by the the same creature, they gain a climbing speed equal to their movement speed.